 This page documents the known limitations with the data.

-these data demonstrate a change in the patterns of cancer diagnoses and
+noticeable change in the patterns of cancer diagnoses, with a

-deaths, with a significant reduction in the number and rates of
+significant reduction in the number and rates of diagnosis compared to

 Therefore, trend data should be interpreted with care over the COVID-19